cdapio/cdap/cdap-docs/introduction/source/index.rst

 ======================
 - CDAP Adapters are high order compositions of programs that includes MapReduce, Workflow, Services
 - Adapters provide pre-defined transformations to be applied on Streams or other datasets
-- Adapters are re-usable and extendable, easily configured and managed
+- Adapters are re-usable, extendable, and  easily configured and managed
-- Build your own adapters using simple APIs
+- Build your own adapters, using simple APIs
-- In this example, we will apply a pre-defined transformation of converting data in streams to writing to TimePartitionedDatasets (in Avro format) that can be queried using Hive or Impala
+- In this example, we will apply a pre-defined transformation of converting data in streams to writing to ``TimePartitionedDatasets`` (in Avro format) that can be queried using either Hive or Impala

 .. container:: table-block